 The modern recreational snowmobile was invented in 1954 by a farm-equipment company called Polaris Industries.
 One of the partners built himself a snowmobile on a weekend adventure, and eventually he was forced to sell it to make ends meet.
 The company spent a lot of time servicing the contraption, and eventually more people wanted one and the company abandoned farm equipment to focus solely on snowmobiles and other all-terrain vehicles.
 Today, there are about 118,657 snowmobiles sold every year and over 1.2 million registered in the United States.

 Snowmobile accident statistics are hard to come by because snowmobiling takes place off the road system, often in very remote areas, and the federal government has little oversight.
 To look at one snapshot, our somewhat distant neighbors up North in Minnesota reported that 2014 was an especially deadly year.
 15 people died that year under a range of circumstances.
 One flew off the back of a snowmobile when his drunk friend stopped abruptly.
 Another veered into a ditch while riding at night.
 One froze to death after falling through some ice on a lake.
 Others just crashed into something: a rock, a trailer, an embankment, a car, really anything that could crop up in the outdoors.

-The Dixon Injury Law Firm is the industry leader when it comes to protecting the interests of snowmobile accident victims.
-During a snowmobile accident case, the responsible party, their lawyers, and the insurance agencies are going to try to get you to settle for as little as possible and attempt to place as much blame as possible on your for the snowmobile accident.
+The Dixon Injury Firm strives to be an industry leader in protecting accident victims and their families.
+During a snowmobile accident case, the responsible party, their lawyers, and the insurance agencies are going to try to get you to settle for as little as possible and attempt to place as much blame as possible on you.
 This will allow them to settle quickly and against your best interests.
-That’s why it is so vitally important to let Christopher R. Dixon and the St. Louis Snowmobile Accident Attorneys of Dixon Law defend your best interests against the responsible party, their lawyers and the insurance corporations.
+Make sure you have someone just as invested in your interests by choosing The Dixon Injury Firm.